Company logo | Codica

 Ecommerce builder + extensions

-Another viable way to create a multi-vendor marketplace is by utilizing ecommerce building services and populate it with extensions.
-Some of the popular ecommerce builders and extensions for this purpose include Shopify, Magento, and OpenCart.
+Another viable way of multi-vendor ecommerce development is by utilizing ecommerce building services and expanding them with extensions.
+Some of the popular ecommerce builders and extensions for this purpose include Shopify, Adobe Commerce (Magento), and OpenCart.

 It is considered a pretty decent option to build a marketplace, but there will always be certain limitations depending on the platform specifics.
 Let’s take a swift look at this approach’s respective pros and cons.